 6. Secure, protected video calling

 Daily calls use 256-bit TLS encryption.
-Call video, audio, and media are protected by AES-128 encryption.
+Call video, audio, and media are protected by AES-128 encryption in P2P network topology, and AES-256 with an SFU.

 Our data centers are SOC 1, SOC 2, and ISO 27001 certified.
 We do not store audio, video, or screen-sharing data, other than through our documented recording APIs.
 You can read more about call security and compliance at our Security Center here.